ltdatphan/smart-detection/README.md

 - CSS
 - JavaScript
 - React.JS
-- Tachyons (CSS toolkit)
+- Tachyons - CSS toolkit

 ## Back-end
 - Express.js - Node.js web framework
-- npm packages: bcrypt, knex, cors, clarifai
+- bcrypt - encryption library to hash and compare user's password
-- PostgreSQL
+- knex.js - query builder library to interact with PostgreSQL
+- cors - enable cross-origin-resource sharing since front-end and back-end are hosted on different domains
+- clarifai - Clarifai API JavaScript client used to interact with their API
+- PostgreSQL - database to store users' credentials and their number of submissions

 ## API
 - [Clarifai](https://www.clarifai.com/) by using a face detection model